 Investing in our common stock involves a high degree of risk.
-You should carefully consider the risks described below, as well as the other information in this Annual Report on Form 10-K, including our financial statements and the related notes and the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+You should carefully consider the risks described below, as well as the other information in this Quarterly Report on Form 10-Q, including our financial statements and the related notes and the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 The occurrence of any of the events or developments described below could harm our business, financial condition, results of operations, and growth prospects.

 In such an event, the market price of our common stock could decline, and you may lose all or part of your investment.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may impair our business operations and the market price of our common stock.
+The risks facing our business have not changed substantively from those discussed in our Annual Report on Form 10-K, filed with the Securities and Exchange Commission on March 26, 2019, except for those risks marked with an asterisk ().